CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 where N is an integer from 0 to however many rows your table contains.
 If you want ten rows to display, you will type LIMIT 10.
 This is useful if you want to display a simplified version of the data on your map.

-Also note that while our SQL block keeps growing, only the most basic one introduced above has all of the required text.
+Also note that while our SQL block keeps growing, WHERE, ORDER BY, and LIMIT are optional.

 ## the_geom, the_geom_webmercator